medikoo/log/README.md

 -   _`%O` - Object.
 A string representation of an object with generic JavaScript object formatting.
 Similar to util.inspect() without options.
 This will show the full object not including non-enumerable symbols and properties._
 -   _`%%` - single percent sign ('%').
 This does not consume an argument._

-_Note to log writer configuration developers: For cross-env compatibiity it is advised to base implementation on [sprintf-kit](https://github.com/medikoo/sprintf-kit)_
+_Note to log writer configuration developers: For cross-env compatibility it is advised to base implementation on [sprintf-kit](https://github.com/medikoo/sprintf-kit)_

 #### Enabling log writing

-`log` on its own doesn't write anything to the console on any other mean (it just emits events to be consumed by preloaded log writers)
+`log` on its own doesn't write anything to the console or any other means (it just emits events to be consumed by preloaded log writers).

-To have logs written, the pre-chosen log writer needs to be initialized in main (starting) module of a process.
+To have logs written, the pre-chosen log writer needs to be initialized in the main (starting) module of a process.

 ##### List of available log writers